-The Tanglewood season begins with Mahler's Symphony No. 2, the "Resurrection," on Friday, July 7th, led by Nelsons.
-After a Saturday night Boston Pops concert with conductor Keith Lockhart that pays tribute to Stephen Sondheim, the BSO plays another Mahler Symphony - the Fourth, with soprano soloist Kristine Opolais - on Sunday afternoon.
+Saturday night on Opening Weekend, the Boston Pops and conductor Keith Lockhart pay tribute to Stephen Sondheim, and on Sunday the BSO plays another Mahler Symphony - the Fourth, with soprano soloist Kristine Opolais.

 During the following weekend, Nelsons conducts all three BSO concerts, which are anchored by a Saturday night performance of Wagner's opera Das Rheingold.
 On the previous night, the spectacular Russian pianist Daniil Trifonov is the guest soloist in a concerto by Mozart, and on Sunday, violinist Anne-Sophie Mutter plays the world premiere of Markings, a piece written for her by Boston Pops Laureate Conductor John Williams.

 Thomas Adès comes to Tanglewood for a series of concerts that include a collaboration as pianist with the Emerson Quartet.
 He'll also conduct the Boston Symphony in a program that includes his own music alongside Beethoven's Emperor Concerto, with soloist Emanuel Ax.

 The 2017 Koussevitzky Artist at Tanglewood is pianist Garrick Ohlsson, whose yearly appearances at the Shed and at Ozawa Hall are consistently greeted with warm enthusiasm from the audience.
 He'll perform six concerts, including a collaborative program with the Takács Quartet, Tanglewood On Parade, the two Piano Concertos by Chopin with the BSO, and two concerts anchored by Schubert's music.